Field (mathematics): Topological fields

 that measures a distance between any two elements of F.

 The completion of F is another field in which, informally speaking, the "gaps" in the original field F are filled, if there are any.
-For example, any irrational number x, such as x = √2, is a "gap" in the rationals Q in the sense that it is a real number that can be approximated arbitrarily closely by rational numbers p/q, in the sense that distance of x and p/q given by the absolute value |x − p/q| is as small as desired.
+For example, any irrational number x, such as x = √2, is a "gap" in the field Q of the rational numbers, in the sense that it is not in Q but there are rational numbers that are arbitrarily close to it for the distance given by the absolute value.
+The completion of Q for the metric defined by the absolute value is the field of the real numbers R, and the construction of the real numbers through Cauchy sequences consists essentially of introducing new numbers for filling all such gaps.

-The following table lists some examples of this construction.
-The fourth column shows an example of a zero sequence, i.e., a sequence whose limit (for n → ∞) is zero.